lorenzo-dallamuta/puffin-ui/README.md

 Chromatic is used for visual regression testing and to publish a live Storybook.
 Run with: `npm run chromatic`

-If you Chromatic via continuous integration, set the CHROMATIC_PROJECT_TOKEN environment variable in your CI environment and remove the `--project-token` flag from your package.json script.
+Chromatic will be run via continuous integration, this requires to set the CHROMATIC_PROJECT_TOKEN environment variable in your CI environment.

 # License
 This repository is licensed under the Prosperity Public License 3.0.0.
 Commercial use is not permitted without a paid license.
 For full terms, see the LICENSE file.